The Secret History of Costaguana

 © Federico Bottia

-Anne McLean translates Latin American and Spanish novels, short stories, memoirs, and other writings.
-She has twice won both the Independent Foreign Fiction Prize and the Premio Valle Inclán, and received the International IMPAC Dublin Literary Award with Juan Gabriel Vásquez for his novel The Sound of Things Falling.
+Anne McLean is a translator who has twice won both the Independent Foreign Fiction Prize and the Premio Valle Inclán.
+She received the International IMPAC Dublin Literary Award with Vásquez for The Sound of Things Falling.
 She lives in Toronto.
 View titles by Juan Gabriel Vasquez

 About